ionic-team/ionic-site/_posts/2014-07-29-ionic-creator.markdown

 To make this dream a reality, we knew the Creator would have to export code that was indistinguishable from hand-written code and maybe even better.
 Our years of experience building drag-and-drop tools has given us a lot of experience in clean code generation, and Creator has benefited immensely from this.

 All Creator apps export clean Ionic and AngularJS code, complete with routing and some initial configuration and controllers set up.
-It's ready for you to jump right in and add your magic sauce!
+It's ready for you to jump right in and add your magic sauce.

 ### Totally free!